Autodesk/Neon/docs/learn/introduction/04-the-domain-level.md

 [12:24:57] Neon: Backend_t (0x7fffdf107860) - [runtime:stream] [nDev:1] [dev0:0 NVIDIARTXA4000]
 ```

-In particular the last line describe the selected backend by providing the type, the number of devices as well as the
+In particular, the last line describes the selected backend by providing the type, the number of devices as well as the
 device name.
-In this case we are working with a Nvidia A4000 GPU.
+In this case, we are working on an Nvidia A4000 GPU.

 <a name="cartesian">
 ### **Neon grid**: setting up the cartesian discretisation
 </a>

-Defining a cartesian discretization is mostly a straight forward process.
+Now we define a cartesian discretization for our problem.
-The main information to provide are the dimension of the discretization (the grid),
+The main information to provide is:

-declaring which are the cell in the discretization box that are of interest and the hardware to be used for any
+- dimension of the discretization box,
-computation.
+- cells of interest in the discretization box,

-The possibly uncommon parameter to provide is a stencil, which is computed as the union of all the stencil that will be
+- hardware to be used for any computation.

-used
+During the grid initialization, a stencil may be seen as an uncommon parameter to provide.
+The stencil is the union of
-during computation on the grid.
-Because Neon is not compier-based, it relies on the user to provide such information
+all the stencils that will be used on the grid.
+Neon needs to know such parameters because they are critical for many
-that is
+optimization aspects.
-critical for lots of aspects of the Neon computing model.
+In our example, the only stencil we use is the Jacobi to compute the grad of a level set.

-For our tutorial we extend the `domainLevel.cpp` file with the following lines of code.
+The grid initialization extends the main function in `domainLevel.cpp` with the following lines:

 ```cpp linenums="36"  title="Neon/tutorials/introduction/domainLevel/domainLevel.cpp"
     // ...